radonhus/bth-mvc-dice/README.md

 # Game 21

-This is a small web-based game project to practice on object-oriented programming.
+This is a small web-based game project to practice object-oriented programming.
 The game was programmed as part of a course at Blekinge Technical University, BTH.